 A Government spokesman said, "Under Cap.
 599J, the Government can, according to the needs of infection control, make a 'restriction-testing declaration'.
-As a case tested preliminarily positive who has lived in the abovementioned building was detected today, and the preliminary test result involved a mutant strain, the risk of infection in the relevant area is assessed to be likely higher, so the Government decided to make a 'restriction-testing declaration' for the relevant area after the test result was found to be positive."
+Having reviewed a basket of factors, including the viral load in sewage, the information of relevant positive cases, and other circumstantial factors, and conducted a risk assessment, the Government decided to make a 'restriction-testing declaration' for the relevant area."

-The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 10pm tonight.
+The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 11.30pm today.
 Arrangements will be made for persons subject to compulsory testing to undergo a nucleic acid test at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
 Persons subject to compulsory testing must stay at their place of residence until all test results are ascertained to avoid cross-infection risk.
-The Government will arrange for door-to-door specimen collection for people with impaired mobility.
+The Government will make arrangement to facilitate specimen collection for people with impaired mobility.
 All persons in the "restricted area" who have tested positive in the past 14 days, including positive cases identified either by nucleic acid tests recorded by the Department of Health (DH) or by rapid antigen tests that have been self-declared to the DH, are not required to undergo testing in this compulsory testing exercise.

 If staying in the "restricted area" will cause unreasonable hardship to individuals who are not residents in the area when the declaration takes effect, government officers may exercise discretion and allow that person to leave the area after considering the individual circumstances.
 That person must have followed the instructions to undergo testing and leave his/her personal information for contact purposes.

-According to the compulsory testing notice to be issued today, any persons other than those specified above who had been present at the above building for more than two hours from December 27, 2021 to January 16, 2022, even if they were not present in the "restricted area" at the time when the declaration took effect, must undergo compulsory testing on or before January 18, 2022.
-As a mutant strain is involved, and having considered relevant infection risks, for prudence's sake, vaccinated persons and persons who have recently been tested are also required to undergo testing.
+According to the compulsory testing notice to be issued today, any persons other than those specified above who had been present at the above building for more than two hours from May 26 to June 1, 2022, even if they were not present in the "restricted area" at the time when the declaration took effect, must undergo compulsory testing on or before June 3, 2022.
+As a mutant strain is involved, for prudence's sake, vaccinated persons and persons who have recently been tested are also required to undergo testing.

 The Government will provide food packs for persons subject to compulsory testing, so as to facilitate the meal arrangements of some persons subject to compulsory testing.
-In addition, the Home Affairs Department has set up a hotline (Tel: 6475 0584) which starts operation at 7pm today for residents restricted by the declaration to make enquiries and seek assistance.
+In addition, the Home Affairs Department has set up a hotline (Tel: 2835 1473) which started operation at 6.30pm today for residents restricted by the declaration to make enquiries and seek assistance.
 The Social Welfare Department will also provide assistance to the affected persons.